andrewcortez1/reverse_engineering/README.md

 # Reverse Engineering Android APK
-We try to reverse engineer app that we made
+We try to reverse engineer app that we made for the sake of learning Mobile Security and More knowledge

 321, 421, 901, 631 </br>
 Shop Folder : Folder apk yang dibuat</br>